agorakit/agorakit/docs/en/usage.md

 Each group allows one to create discussions.
 Within discussions and comments, you can use a special syntax to reference existing files and discussions, and mention users.

 - Just start typing @ to mention someone (autocomplete appears)
-- Type f: to link to a file ( a dropdown appear with recent uploaded files)
-- Type d: to link to a discussion.

 You may also directly attach a file to a discussion.
 Use the "Browse..." button below the discussion form to upload a file from your computer, attach it to the group, and mention it in the discussion in one go.